jakobwamani/kamanyire/README.md

 Have the model "RawMaterialQuantites" populated
 How
-Check if the "RawMaterialQuantities" table has a row , if true -We just add the last most quantity of a specific quantity to the quantity inside the "RawMaterialQuantites" if false
+Check if the "RawMaterialQuantities" table has a row , if true -We must make sure the "RawMaterialQuantities" table has initial values of zeros such that we can update it (i had to do this manually)
+-We just add the last most quantity of a specific quantity to the quantity inside the "RawMaterialQuantites" if false
 -Look for the quantities of specific raw materials in the raw material model